 Music is the soul of life.
-That’s why there’s so much music being created, shared, listened to and even available for free download.
+That’s why there’s so much music being created, shared, listened to, and even available for free download.
 The music industry is producing a lot of high-quality stuff but quality platforms that host such music are only a few.
 And in this post, I’m listing the best of them.

-Here’s a post featuring the best online services to share and listen music.
+Here’s a post featuring the best online services to share and listen to music.
 These platforms host all kinds of music with advanced features to give you a complete music experience.
 You’ll also find a gamut of features to save a share your favorite music on these services.
 Take a look at the following list for more details.

 Spotify is a popular music streaming service that allows you to experience hi-fi music through a user-friendly interface and additional features.
 The service is available for numerous platforms – including Xbox and PlayStation.
 Moreover, it is regularly updated and is free to use, but you will find better features in its pro version.

-What I find interesting is, every week it releases a two-hour long playlist named ‘Weekly’, which recommends incredible tracks.
+What I find interesting is, every week, it releases a two-hour long playlist named ‘Weekly’, which recommends incredible tracks.
 You can search music tracks and discover ready-made playlists for every mood – all in high-quality audio.
-Also, you can create individual collections, which you can after that share with your friends and family.
+Also, you can create individual collections, which you can after share with your friends and family.

 Most of its impressive features (except ‘Shuffle play’) come for a price.
-Its free version devoid you of high-quality music experience and lacks unlimited skips and offline music as well.
+Its free version devoid you of a high-quality music experience and lacks unlimited skips and offline music as well.
 Also, Spotify isn’t available in certain countries like China and India.

 Pandora is an internet-based radio station, that boasts of a one-of-a-kind music analysis and recommendation engine that evolves as per your preferences.
 Unlike Spotify, it works only on Android, iOS, Windows, and the web; but like the former, it is free with ads.

 Unfortunately, Pandora is only available in the US.
-Also, most of its competitive features like ad-free music, option to skip songs, etc. are part of its premium plan.
+Also, most of its competitive features like ad-free music, the option to skip songs, etc. are part of its premium plan.

 Google Play Music works as an online service to stream and store music.
 You can access your music library at any time, via any device, with or without an internet connection.
 Like the above two services, it is also free, thanks to ads.
 However, unlike Spotify, Google Play Music is only available on Android, iOS, and the web.

 You can upload up to 50 thousand songs and access them from any device.
-That means you can use it to create your unique music cloud and that too, at zero cost.
+That means you can use it to create your unique music cloud, and that too, at zero cost.
 You can even listen to selected radio stations, which play endlessly to match your mood and situation.
 Moreover, you can create and save playlists as well.

 It offers some features like ad-free music streaming and downloading music tracks to access them offline as a part of its ‘Unlimited’ plan that requires payment.